290,000 children in Kansas are struggling to read.

 Phillips, who has worked on this issue over the past 20 years said, “We are thrilled to see the Kansas State Board of Education take these positive steps in giving our teachers the tools they need to help students, including students with dyslexia, learn to read.”

-For over 20 years, Fundamental Learning Center has identified the learning differences in a child’s educational path, and provided specialized, immersive learning via our accredited school for students Kindergarten through fifth grade.
+For over 21 years, Phillips Fundamental Learning Center has identified the learning differences in a child’s educational path, and provided specialized, immersive learning via our accredited school for students Kindergarten through fifth grade.
 Children with varying degrees of dyslexia learn to read, write and spell their way to educational success.

 State Board of Education approves wide-ranging policies on dyslexia.